 - Announcements: The instructor will use Announcements on the Course Home page to provide you with course reminders and updates.
-Please check this section frequently for course updates from your instructor. - Messages From Your Instructor Discussion: From time to time during the semester, your instructor will provide you with additional support materials and clarifications.
-Please "Subscribe" to this forum to ensure you are notified when new material is posted here.
-To access this discussion forum, select Discussions from the Tools dropdown menu. - Email: If you have a conflict that prevents you from completing course requirements, or have a question concerning a personal matter, you can send your instructor a private message by email.
-The instructor will respond to your email within 48 to 72 hours. - Zoom Office Hours: If you have a complex question you would like to discuss with your instructor or TA, you may attend one of several weekly scheduled office hours using Zoom.
+Please check this section frequently for course updates from your instructor. - Email: If you have a conflict that prevents you from completing course requirements, or have a question concerning a personal matter, you can send your instructor a private message by email.
+The instructor will respond to your email within 48 to 72 hours. - Online Office Hours: If you have a complex question you would like to discuss with your instructor or TA, you may attend one of several weekly scheduled office hours using Microsoft Teams.